 If you are not eligible for the Intercountry Adoption Program, you may be eligible for the permanent care program.

 You do not need any special qualifications to be an adoptive parent.
 The experiences and skills of all families are welcome.

-- currently married or living in a defacto relationship for a minimum period of two years
+- currently married or living in a de facto relationship for at least two years or

 - a single person.

 Couples include same-sex and gender diverse couples.

 The Adoption Act does place restrictions on when the court can grant an adoption to single people.
 This can affect which children a single person can be matched to.

 It is important to remember that for overseas adoption, applicants must meet both Victorian eligibility requirements and the country of birth.